tislib/test-restaurant-app/README.md

 npm run start
 ```

-## Project Architecture

 ## Deployment

 ### Kubernetes

 For kubernetes deployment terraform + Jenkins is used.

-UI and API is deployed with seperate deployments
+UI and API is deployed with separate deployments

 you can check /infra folder for terraform files